As often as we stalk all the weather apps and websites while packing for a trip, we all know the weather forecast can change at the drop of a hat.

 If you’ll be outside a lot and the weather calls for storms, these are well worth the investment.

-I’ve had my rain boots from Hunter for nearly 20 years.
-They still look like new despite the many times I’ve worn them.
-That said, other reputable brands are Sperry, Joules, J. Crew, and London Fog.
+I've had my rain boots from Hunter for nearly 20 years.
+They still look like new despite the many times I've worn them over the years.

 I sometimes carry a tote or backpack when out and about during the day.
 And there’s nothing worse than everything in your backpack getting wet from the rain!